mimiMonads/create-vixeny/plugins/remark/views/public/docs.md

 ## Petitions

 In Vixeny, routes are referred to as "petitions."
-These are objects that necessitate a function, denoted as `f` (or "functor"), and a `path`.
+These are objects that necessitate a function, denoted as `f`, and a `path`.
 The example below illustrates how to define a basic petition:

 ```javascript
 petitionHandler({